Back

 What is the Accelerated Approval pathway?

 The Accelerated Approval pathway is for drugs that could help serious or life-threatening conditions better than current treatments.
 It lets the FDA approve based on certain signs or results, but more studies are needed later to confirm the drug’s benefits.
+Notably, since 2025, the FDA generally requires confirmatory clinical trials to be actively underway prior to or at the time of granting accelerated approval, with clear milestones and the potential for withdrawal if these are not met or diligently pursued.

 What are the special drug development designations offered by the FDA?

 The FDA has special designations like Fast Track, Breakthrough Therapy, and Priority Review to help develop certain drugs.
 These help speed up the process and can lead to faster approval for drugs that treat serious conditions or offer big improvements over current treatments.
+The 2025 Commissioner’s National Priority Voucher (CNPV) program is an example of an innovative fast-track review that aims to significantly shorten review times through a multidisciplinary team approach.

 How does the FDA regulate different product categories?